 In short, the analysis conducted in preparation of this PAF shows a large need for conservation measures during this period, for most of the habitats and species concerned.
 For some habitats, species and measures, a lack of knowledge makes the estimates more uncertain.
 This has been a particular challenge in section E.2.1 on marine and coastal habitats and species.
 The need for EU cofinancing is considered to be large.
-Both EU and national funding needs to target Natura 2000
+Both EU and national funding need to target Natura 2000 conservation measures in the coming MFF period, inside as well as outside of the Natura 2000 sites, to reach our common nature conservation targets.